 Ongoing changes impacting pharmacy reimbursement programs, prescription drug pricing and manufacturer allowance funding, legislative or otherwise, are expected to continue to put downward pressure on prescription drug sales.
 These changes may have a material adverse effect on the Company's business, sales and profitability.
 In addition, the Company could incur significant costs in the course of complying with any changes in the regulatory regime affecting prescription drugs.
-Non-compliance with any such existing or proposed laws or regulations, particularly those that provide for the licensing and conduct of wholesalers, the licensing and conduct of pharmacies, the regulation and ownership of pharmacies, the advertising of pharmacies and prescription services, the provision of information concerning prescription drug products, the pricing of prescription drugs and restrictions on manufacturer allowance funding, could result in audits, civil or regulatory proceedings, fines, penalties, injunctions, recalls or seizures, any of which could adversely affect the reputation, operations or financial performance of the Company.
+Non-compliance with any such existing or proposed laws or regulations, particularly those that provide for the licensing and conduct of wholesalers, the licensing and conduct of pharmacists, the regulation and ownership of pharmacies, the advertising of pharmacies and prescription services, the provision of information concerning prescription drug products, the pricing of prescription drugs and restrictions on manufacturer allowance funding, could result in audits, civil or regulatory proceedings, fines, penalties, injunctions, recalls or seizures, any of which could adversely affect the reputation, operations or financial performance of the Company.

-Loyalty Programs The Company's loyalty programs are a valuable offering to customers and provide a key differentiating marketing tool for the business.
-The marketing, promotional and other business activities related to possible changes to the loyalty programs must be well managed and coordinated to preserve positive customer perception.
-Any failure to successfully manage either of the loyalty programs may negatively impact the Company's reputation or financial performance.
+Loyalty Program The Company's loyalty program is a valuable offering to customers and provides a key differentiating marketing tool for the business.
+The marketing, promotional and other business activities related to combining the Company's loyalty programs must be well managed and coordinated to preserve positive customer perception.
+Any failure to successfully combine the loyalty programs and manage it thereafter may negatively impact the Company's reputation or financial performance.